Behold, The “Problem Seer”

-Originally, he thought he needed “an eCommerce solution” (which I provide).
+Originally, he thought he needed “an eCommerce solution” (which I provided at the time).
 In fact, what he needed was a more sophisticated solution.
 One that would manage events scheduling, payments, keep track of attendees, send reminders, and allow them to create a user profile, among other needs.
 In short, he needed a membership and event management system like they use in spas and gyms.

 As I started pointing out all these needs and what could be done, he got visibly frustrated and overwhelmed.
 I was surprised, as I was pointing out the exciting promise of a profitable business that would be easier to manage.
 But he had no patience for this.
 I suspect this was in part because he also had no budget set up for this, nor time, as he had created an imaginary deadline for himself.
 He just wanted it done, wanted to pay as little as possible, and I guess I got him out of his Zen place with my talk of systems, processes, and functionalities.